 Payment of fees

-1. The fees for your programme, together with details of any proposed annual increases, will be as set out in the offer letter and indicated on the website found at https://www.kent.ac.uk/guides/tuition-fees
+1. The fees for your course, together with details of any proposed annual increases, will be as set out in the offer letter and indicated on the website found at https://www.kent.ac.uk/guides/tuition-fees

 2. It is your obligation to make arrangements at the beginning of your programme for the payment of your fees.